9 Real Estate Prospecting Letter Templates for Lead Outreach

 Dear (Potential Seller or Buyer),

-I’ve lived in (town, city) for (number of years) years, and have helped residents buy and sell homes for (number of years) years.
+I’ve lived in (town, city) for (number of years), and have helped residents buy and sell homes for (number of years) years.

 If you are a seller, basic economics play to your advantage in the present market.
 With supply being so low and demand so high, sellers are receiving multiple offers and selling their home at a higher price than expected.

-Looking forward to visiting with you in the very near future.
+Looking forward to visiting with you soon.

 Thank you for your attention!